Biden administration under fire for lack of public action on ransomware attacks

 “If the Russian government cannot or will not act against criminal actors residing in Russia, we will act,” Ms. Psaki said.
 “In terms of what we will do, I’m not in a position, of course, to discuss operations.”

-Mr. Biden has come under fire from Republicans and some media outlets accusing him of inaction on the spate of cyber attacks targeting the United States in recent months.
+Mr. Biden has come under fire from Republicans and some media outlets accusing him of inaction on the spate of cyberattacks targeting the United States in recent months.

 The president had already delivered a verbal warning to Mr. Putin during a one-on-one summit in Geneva but has not moved ahead with more aggressive moves to target the infrastructure used by hacking groups who hide within Russia.